ressy/example-partis/README.md

 pointing to `3652967728590454646-igk`, and vice versa, and each locus is given.
 Those sequence IDs match what's in the all-seqs.fa file alongside the YAML.

+### Trying it Out

-So if we just had the all-seqs.fa and the meta.yaml, we can create the full input directory from those.
+So, if we just have an all-seqs.fa and a meta.yaml, we can create a full input directory from those.
+We should be able to use ones from the test directory here.
 The partis script has a few hardcoded instances of `./bin/...` so we need to be inside the partis directory for this to work.

     $ cd partis
     $ partis cache-parameters --paired-loci \